techmania-team/techmania-docs/English/Terminology.md

-Applies to version: 0.7
+Applies to version: 0.8

 # Units of play
 ### Track
 A collection of different patterns on the same song.
 Equivalent to "song" or "beatmap" in other rhythm games.
+A track includes metadata and any number of patterns.

 ### Pattern
 The unit of gameplay.
 Each pattern has a name, a difficulty level, and is specific to one control scheme.